 To begin, preheat your oven to 350 degrees and mix together your plant milk and apple cider vinegar.

-Then, in a large bowl, you whisk together your dry ingredients and then pour in your homemade buttercream, oil and vanilla.
+Then whisk together your dry ingredients in a large bowl and pour in your homemade buttercream, oil and vanilla.

 After this is mixed (and it will be a bit thick), you add your cup of boiling water to bloom the cocoa.
 It will be a bit runny after this but it bakes up perfectly!

-Lightly spray two (or 1 and take turns if that’s all you have!)
-8×8 cake pans with non-stick spray, or gently coat with oil or vegan butter, and pour half the batter into each pan.
+Lightly spray two 8×8 cake pans with non-stick spray, or gently coat with oil or vegan butter and place a circle of parchment paper in the bottom or each, and pour half the batter into each pan.

 Bake for 30-35 minutes, or until a toothpick inserted into the center of the cakes comes out clean.

-Let them cool in the pan for 10 minutes then transfer to a cooling rack, and start on your frosting!
+Let them cool in the pan for 10 minutes then transfer to a cooling rack and removing the parchment paper, and start on your frosting!

 Making Vegan Chocolate Buttercream Frosting

 To make your yummy buttercream, you’ll want to make sure your vegan butter is at room temperature, so let it sit out on the counter overnight or for a few hours.

 I highly recommend to avoid microwaving the butter because it can get too soft really quickly and make the frosting too runny.
 But if you must, just do it for 5-8 second increments until it’s workable but not melted at all.